-Grading descriptors

-LO1: Identify current employability skills and plan for an industry relevant work placement.

-- Identify their 'end of course' employability skills, strengths and areas for improvement with explanations of these. - Identify and compare at least 3 employment options that are suitable for the student via Kudos AD and provide evidence to show this. - Complete tailored preparation for an appropriate work placement including an up-to-date tailored CV and appropriate covering letter demonstrating good grammar, spelling and punctuation skills, and demonstration of good interview skills. - Completion of good skills preparation for placement evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.

-LO2: Carry out an industry relevant work placement for a minimum of 5 days (35 hours).

-- Complete an appropriate work placement evidenced by a daily timesheet signed by the supervisor. - Complete a daily work placement journal on Navigate showing what student has learnt each day from daily timesheet. - Good feedback from employers evidenced through Navigate or manual documentation.

-LO3: Review the progress made in developing employability skills during their course and placement period and how this has influenced their plans for the future.

-- Take part in an observed interview showing good interview skills and preparation. - Review their 'end of course' employability skills and discuss a range of strengths and areas for development in these areas providing evidence to support this. - Outline how they will improve their employability skills and produce evidence to support this. - Describe how their placement has influenced their plans for the future. - At least 85% attendance for Unit 4 sessions.
-(Extenuating Circumstances policy will apply.)
+Grading descriptors LO1: Identify current employability skills and plan for an industry-relevant work placement or other structured professional development activity.
+Identify current employability skills, strengths and areas for improvement with explanations of these.
+Identify and compare at least three employment options that are suitable for the student via Kudos or class-based activities and provide evidence to show this.
+Complete tailored preparation for an appropriate work placement or activity including an up-to-date tailored CV and appropriate covering letter/email demonstrating good grammar, spelling and punctuation skills.
+Completion of good skills preparation for placement or activity evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.
+Merit: LO2: Carry out an industry relevant work placement or other structured professional development activity for the equivalent of one working week.
+Complete an appropriate activity evidenced by a daily timesheet signed by supervisor or tutor statement.
+Complete a daily work placement journal on Navigate showing what student has learnt each day.
+Good feedback from employer or equivalent (facilitator, mentor, etc.) evidenced through Navigate or other appropriate documentation.
+LO3: Review the progress made in developing employability skills during their course and placement/activity period and how this has influenced their plans for the future, evidenced through observed interview.
+Take part in an observed interview showing good interview skills and preparation.
+Review their 'end of course' employability skills and discuss a range of strengths and areas for development in these areas providing evidence to support this.
+Outline how they will improve their employability skills and produce evidence to support this.
+Describe how their placement/activity has influenced their plans for the future.

-Merit:

-Grading descriptors LO1: Identify current employability skills and the appropriate employability options in the industry.
+Grading descriptors LO1: Identify current employability skills and plan for an industry-relevant work placement or other structured professional development activity.
 Identify current employability skills, outline strengths and areas for improvement with detailed explanations of each.
-Identify and evaluate several employment options that are suitable for the students via Kudos AD and provide evidence to show this.
-Complete thorough and appropriate preparation for a work placement including an up-to-date detailed CV and covering letter/email demonstrating excellent spelling, grammar and punctuation skills.
-Completion of excellent skills preparation for placement evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.
-LO2: Carry out an industry relevant work placement for a minimum of 5 days (35 hours).
-Distinction: Complete an appropriate work placement evidenced by daily timesheet signed by supervisor.
+Identify and evaluate several employment options that are suitable for the students via Kudos or class-based activities and provide evidence to show this.
+Complete thorough preparation for an appropriate work placement or activity including an up-to-date detailed CV and covering letter/email demonstrating excellent spelling, grammar and punctuation skills.
+Completion of excellent skills preparation for placement or activity evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.
+Distinction: LO2: Carry out an industry relevant work placement or other structured professional development activity for the equivalent of one working week.
+Complete an appropriate work placement evidenced by daily timesheet signed by supervisor or tutor statement.
 Complete a daily work placement journal on Navigate explaining in detail what student has learnt each day.
-Excellent feedback from employers evidenced through Navigate or manual documentation.
-LO3: Review the progress made in developing employability skills during their course and placement period and how this has influenced their plans for the future.
+Excellent feedback from employer or equivalent (facilitator, mentor, etc.) evidenced through Navigate or other appropriate documentation.
+LO3: Review the progress made in developing employability skills during their course and placement/activity period and how this has influenced their plans for the future, evidenced through observed interview.
 Take part in an observed interview showing excellent interview skills and preparation.
 Review and evaluate their 'end of course' employability skills and discuss a range of strengths and areas for development in these areas providing evidence to support this.
-Describe advanced ways and develop ideas to improve the employability skills.
-Give detailed account of how their placement has influenced their plans for the future.
-At least 90% attendance for Unit 4 sessions.
-(Extenuating Circumstances policy will apply).
+Describe advanced ways to improve their employability skills and develop ideas to enhance them further.
+Give a detailed account of how their placement/activity has influenced their plans for the future.